What the Heck Is SRBD?

 SRBD in children is a more common and critical problem than previously thought.
-It can manifest itself in a variety of ways that can be easily overlooked or misdiagnosed.
+It can manifest itself in a variety of ways that can be easily overlooked, misdiagnosed, and most unfortunately, left untreated.
 Until recently, there weren’t really a lot of treatment options for children.
 In some cases, surgical removal of the tonsils or adenoids can be helpful, however the expansion of the dental arches will likely be needed to reach the optimum airway size.

 Back to Top